IrinaTsirkalova/Cucumber-CinemaReservationSystem/README.md

 ![Screenshot 2022-10-16 at 18-59-24 Cucumber Features](https://user-images.githubusercontent.com/66736887/196046244-cbc8c13d-fc16-43ba-bf08-aec8da334e14.png)

-There are a Use case and Class diagram in the resources folder
+There are a Use case and Class diagram in the resources folder.

 **Use case diagram:**